Vanns35/React-Native-Custom-Multi-Selector/README.md

 React Native Custom Multi Selector

+You can find the whole working code on Snack: "https://snack.expo.io/@vanns35/edfe56"

   A lot of times when we are looking for a multi-selector list or dropdown, we are using this filters to speed up the process of getting to the desired results, but very few results available for multi-selector, So here I came up with a solution by creating my own Custom Multi Selector.
 Multiple select